gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 His importance for our story is his sharp criticisms of the formalistic, "rational" methods adopted by the economic mainstream.

+Shackle himself defined rationalism as:

+"Rationalism [is] the belief that conduct can be understood as part of the determinate order and process of Nature, into which is assimilated by virtue of the fact that men choose what is best for them in their circumstances..."
+(2017: 239)

 Shackle's work bears clear resmblances to that of other anti-rationalist thinkers.
 For instance, Parsons writes that:

 "Shackle is specifically objecting to the understanding of reason in terms of calculation, or technical expertise..."
 (2013: 129)

-That bears a striking resemblance to Michael Oakeshott's characterization of rationalism as the belief that all problems are technical problems.
-[CITE?]
+That is quite close to Michael Oakeshott's characterization of rationalism as the belief that all problems are technical problems.
+[OAKESHOTT]

 ## Science